tengge1/ShadowEditor/README.md

 ## Contributing

 ShadowEditor is a project for both users and developers.
 You can contribute and try you idea on this project.
 No pension, but a lot of fun.

-To contribute, please read the contribution guidelines: [CONTRIBUTING.md](CONTRIBUTING.md)
+To contribute, you should:

+1. Fork the repository.
+2. Create Feat_xxx branch.
+3. Commit your code.
+4. Create Pull Request.

 ## Frequently Asked Questions